Oh, say, can you see — and hear — the patriotic art of Joe Everson?

 That’s the claim to fame of artist Joe Everson, who has spent the better part of a year traveling across the country to stadiums, arenas, and charity events to dazzle audiences with his unique rendition of the national anthem, which involves him belting out “The Star-Spangled Banner” while simultaneously painting the iconic scene of the American flag being raised after the Battle of Iwo Jima during World War II.

-Over the last eight months, videos of Everson’s performance have spread like wildfire on the internet, with his top six videos amassing more than 110 million views and 2 million shares across social media platforms.
+Over the last year, videos of Everson’s performance have spread like wildfire on the internet, with his top eight videos amassing more than 150 million views and 2 million shares across social media platforms.
 He’s been featured on ESPN, Fox Sports, CBS Sports, and SB Nation and even on cable news programs including “Fox & Friends.”

 He's painted for celebrities such as Arnold Schwarzenegger, JJ Watt, and Boomer Esiason, as well as Fortune 500 companies and professional sports teams.
 "Ladies & Gentlemen, please rise for your National Anthem, performed by professional artist and vocalist, Joe Everson."